Jock Delves Broughton: Murder trial

 Lord Erroll was found shot in the head in his car at a crossroads outside Nairobi on 24 January 1941.
 He and the Delves Broughtons were part of the so-called Happy Valley set living in Happy Valley, Kenya.

-Erroll's former lover, Alice de Janzé, was initially viewed by the Happy Valley set as a suspect, but Sir Jock Delves Broughton – whose bride was very publicly carrying-on with Erroll – was arrested.
+Erroll's former lover, Alice de Janzé, was initially viewed by the Happy Valley set as a suspect, but Sir Jock Delves Broughton – whose wife was very publicly carrying-on with Erroll – was arrested.
 He was acquitted at trial for lack of evidence, a conclusion that hinged on the identification of the murder weapon.
 Delves Broughton's pistol was a Colt with 6 grooves, and Erroll was killed by a bullet with 5 grooves.
 No pistol was produced by the Crown or by the defence.
-Delves Broughton claimed that two of his pistols, a silver cigarette case and 10 or 20 shillings were stolen days before Erroll's death.
+Delves Broughton claimed that two of his pistols, a silver cigarette case and 10 or 20 shillings were stolen days before Erroll's death (Superintendent Arthur Poppy, a senior officer in the Kenya Police, claimed that Delves Broughton had stolen the guns from himself to give the impression that he had no .32 pistol at the time).

-Superintendent Arthur Poppy, a senior officer in the Kenya Police, claimed that Delves Broughton had stolen the guns from himself to give the impression that he had no .32 pistol at the time.
 Additionally, the bullet that killed Erroll was fired by a pistol with clockwise rifling; Colts use anti-clockwise rifling.
 Another bullet fired at Erroll also had 5 grooves and clockwise turning.
-On 11 May 2007, The Daily Telegraph writer Christine Nicholls described taped evidence she claimed was definitive proof that Delves Broughton killed Erroll.
+On 11 May 2007, The Daily Telegraph writer Christine Nicholls described taped evidence she claimed was definitive proof that Delves Broughton killed Erroll and the writer Juanita Carberry said she had heard his confession to the crime.

 Aftermath

 Delves Broughton was never accepted back into the Happy Valley set and returned to England alone, his wife having already taken another lover.
-In December 1942, a few days after his arrival, 59 year-old Delves Broughton was found dying from a morphine overdose at the Adelphi Hotel, Liverpool.
+In December 1942, a few days after his arrival, 59-year-old Delves Broughton was found dying from a morphine overdose at the Adelphi Hotel, Liverpool.
 The inquest recorded a verdict of suicide while the balance of his mind was disturbed, in relation to illness following a back injury from a fall, the official reason for his return to England.
 The baronetcy passed to his son, Sir Evelyn Delves Broughton.
-After his death, his widow Diana remarried twice, the first time to the Happy Valley's wealthiest settler, Gilbert Colvile, and the second time to The 4th Baron Delamere.
+After his death, his widow Diana remarried twice, the first time to the Happy Valley's wealthiest settler, Gilbert Colvile, and the second time to the 4th Baron Delamere.